track

 There are many different ways to administer ketamine, and it is not clear presently whether different routes of administration (ROA) provide different results, or are superior to the others.
 The vast majority of studies researching ketamine have used infusion protocols, i.e. intravenous.
 Other ROAs are: intramuscular (IM), sublingual (SL), and intranasal.

-Sublingual tablets are a preferred method for some clinicians due to their ease of use.
+Some clinics prefer sublingual tablets due to their ease of use.
 Dr. Phil Wolfson, MD, author of The Ketamine Papers, routinely uses ketamine as sublingual tabs and teaches other clinicians this method.
 It’s important to note that no matter the route of administration, ketamine should be taken under the direct supervision of a doctor.

-A common treatment regimen for all routes – infusion, intramuscular, nasal spray, and sublingual – is two times per week for three weeks, with a maintenance session every 4-12 weeks, or as needed.
+A common treatment regimen for all routes – infusion, intramuscular, nasal spray, and sublingual – is twice weekly for three weeks, with a maintenance session every 4-12 weeks, or as needed.

 There is much debate on how ketamine works as an antidepressant.
 The most accepted theory is that it inhibits glutamate (a neurotransmitter, not in the monoamine family) via the NMDA receptor.
 But, like most things, it’s not so simple.